-JST contracts Collaborative Research Agreement separately with each of research institutions and bears R&D funds.
+JST concludes Collaborative Research Agreement separately with each of research institutions with which Principal Investigator and Lead Joint Researchers, who will execute the budget, are affiliated, and allocates R&D funds for them.
 One "Lead Joint Researcher" will be designated to represent each institution with which the Collaborative Research Agreement is to be concluded.
-The person in charge of research at the institution other than the principal investigator is called the "Lead Joint Researcher."
+The person in charge of research at the institution other than the Principal Investigator is called the "Lead Joint Researcher."